Independent schools admissions - insider information on getting in!

-'Who is the Chancellor of the Exchequer?
-It was the possession of this crucial piece of information that, in my view, tipped the balance in my son’s search for a secondary school place.’
+I’ll always be grateful to Gordon Brown.
+Not because of his macro-management of the economy, but because his name was the correct answer to my son’s 11 plus interview question: ‘Who is the Chancellor of the Exchequer?’
+It was the possession of this crucial piece of information that, in my view, tipped the balance in his search for a secondary school place.

-The school interview is one which tends to send the applicant’s parents rather than the actual applicant into a spin.
+While state schools are prohibited from interviewing any but potential sixth form students, the interview is an integral part of nearly every private school admissions process, and tends to send the applicant’s parents, rather than the actual applicant, into a spin.
 Parents feel considerably more responsible for their child’s social presentation than for his or her ability to do long division or conjugate French verbs.
-And, while a school may breezily describe the interview as ‘just a chance to get to know the child better’, this hardly overcomes concerns about sending young Daniel or Daniella into the lion’s den.
+And, while a school may breezily describe the interview as ‘just a chance to get to know the child better’, this hardly quells fears about sending young Daniel or Daniella into the lion’s den.

 The London prep or senior day-school interview is perhaps the most straightforward.
 Over-subscribed at every point, the selective urban independent tends to concentrate on the academic.
 The majority usually only meet the child after a written exam (generally used as a first edit), and the interview itself will contain a significant component of maths, comprehension or reasoning.
 The aim here is to probe intellectual strengths and weaknesses in order to select from the central bulk of candidates or to pick scholarship material.
 Finding out a little about a child’s character is only of secondary importance.